Skip to content

 Defines the name of the content specified inside its parent tag.

-Creates and describes the properties of an incarnation of a VFSM.
+Creates and describes the properties of an instance of a VFSM.

-The <Object> tag contains the following sub tags: <Name>, <Description> and <Property>.
-Object properties depend on its VFSM.
-In Appendix A all predefined VFSM and their properties for a default VFSMML document are listed.
+The <Object> tag contains the following sub-tags: <Name>, <Description>, and <Property>.
+Object properties depend on the VFSM.
+In Appendix A, all predefined VFSMs and their properties for a default VFSMML document are listed.
 The <Object> tag is mandatory inside the <VFSM> tag, but any number of <Object> tags is allowed.
 See also section 3.2 for more information about tag dependencies.

 An output name definition based on possible values of the used object.

-There is any number of <Output> tags allowed inside an <IOid> tag.
-Each <Output> tag contains two sub tags: <Name> and <Value>.
+Any number of <Output> tags is allowed inside an <IOid> tag.
+Each <Output> tag contains two sub-tags: <Name> and <Value>.

 Examples:

 Output based on a predefined VFSM (DO).
-The instance DO_1 is created on the type DO.
-For this instance the name close_door is defined to represent the value HIGH of the IOid door (see also definition of DO in A.06 in Appendix A).
+The instance DO_1 is created from the type DO.
+For this instance, the name close_door is defined to represent the value HIGH of the IOid door (see also the definition of DO in A.06).

 <VFSM type="predefined">